European Flavour Association

 European Flavour Association (EFFA) is a non-profit European-level trade association of the flavor industry, based in Brussels, Belgium.
 Founded in 1961, the organisation originally focused on both flavours and fragrances, but has focused solely on flavours since 2006.
 Its members include 12 national (covering approximately 300 SME's) and 10 direct member companies.

 History

 The association was founded in 1961.
 It was originally called the "Bureau de Liaison des Syndicats Européens des Produits Aromatiques".
 Thirty years later, this name was officially changed to the European Flavour and Fragrance Association (EFFA).
 EFFA is based in Brussels, Belgium.

 In 2009, changes in how the flavour and fragrance industries were regulated led to EFFA to divide into two organisations.
 After that date, EFFA focused solely on the flavour industry, while the International Fragrance Organisation - Europe (IFRA) assumed responsibility for the fragrance industry in Europe.

 On 20 June 2017, EFFA hosted the "FlavourDay" in Brussels to bring together food and flavouring industry experts.
 Additional FlavourDays were held later that year in Copenhagen, London and Paris, and continues in 2018, starting with Istanbul.
-The FlavourDay campaign was shortlisted by the 2018 Transform Awards for "Best implementation of a brand development project across multiple markets" and by the 2018 European Association Awards for "Best Association Networking Event".